Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Introduction

 The structure of the paper is as follows.
 The first three subsections of \cref{sec:preliminaries} contain the formal introduction to scanwidth as well as some preliminary graph theoretical notions.
 In \cref{subsec:bounds} we prove that the scanwidth is bounded from below by the treewidth.
 Although this bound is already mentioned in \cite{Berry2022b}, it has not previously been formally proved.
 We also generalize the result by Rabier et al. \cite{rabier2021inference}, that the scanwidth of a binary level-$k$ network is at most $k+1$, to non-binary networks. \cref{sec:reductions} discusses some reduction rules to decrease the size of instances.

-\cref{sec:exact_methods} is solely focused on exact algorithms that compute the scanwidth.
+\cref{sec:exact_methods} is focuses on exact algorithms that compute the scanwidth.
 Using a recursive approach, the $O (n! \cdot n \cdot m)$ brute force time complexity is first improved to $O(4^n \cdot \mathrm{polylog}(n))$.
-This algorithm forms the basis of an algorithm with a slicewise polynomial running time of $O((k+r-1) \cdot m \cdot n^{k+r-1})$ for DAGs with $r$ roots, where $k$ is the scanwidth.
-This proves that with respect to the parameter scanwidth, the scanwidth problem for DAGs with a fixed number of roots falls within the complexity class XP, containing problems solvable in $n^{f(k)}$ time for some computable function~$f$.
+This algorithm forms the basis of an algorithm with running time $O((k+r-1) \cdot m \cdot n^{k+r-1})$ for DAGs with $r$ roots, where $k$ is the scanwidth.
+This proves that with respect to the parameter scanwidth, the scanwidth problem for DAGs with a fixed number of roots falls within the complexity class XP, containing problems solvable in \emph{slicewise polynomial} time: $n^{f(k)}$ time for some computable function~$f$.
 Using reduction rules, this same algorithm can also be parametrized by the level $\ell$ of a network, running in $O(2^{4 \ell - 1} \cdot \ell \cdot n + n^2)$ time.
 Therefore, with the level as parameter, the scanwidth problem is in the class of \emph{fixed-parameter tractable} (FPT) problems, which contains problems solvable in $f(\ell) \cdot n^c$ time for some computable function $f$ and constant $c$.

 \cref{sec:heuristics} explores different heuristics, with a cut-splitting heuristic showing positive results.
 Although the heuristic is proved to be non-optimal in general, computational experiments in \cref{sec:experiments} are promising.
 They show that the heuristic attains an average practical approximation ratio of 1.5 for networks of 30 reticulations and 100 leaves, when enhanced with simulated annealing.
 The XP algorithm is shown to be the fastest exact computation method in practice, being able to compute the scanwidth of networks up to 30 reticulations and 100 leaves within 500 seconds.
 Moreover, $88.9 \%$ of those networks are solvable within 60 seconds.